Metaverse Hype Fuels Booming Digital Property Market - UrduPoint

 "They can build on it, they can rent it out, they can sell it," she said.

-"If I hadn't done the research and understood that this is valuable property, it would seem absolutely crazy," admitted Tokens.
+"If I hadn't done the research and understood that this is valuable property, it would seem absolutely crazy," admitted Tokens.com CEO Andrew Kiguel.

 Kiguel spent 20 years as an investment banker focused on real estate.
 He insists the Decentraland plot makes exactly the same kind of business sense as it would in the real world: it's in a trendy area with high footfall.